RadovanCipovic/RadovanCipovic/README.md

 - 👋 Hi, I’m @RadovanCipovic
-- 💡 I like to explore new technologies, learn new programing languages and develop some sites
+- 💡 I like to explore new technologies, learn new programing languages like PHP for backend and React for frontend
 - 👀 I’m interested in Job or internship :)
-- 🌱 I’m currently learning JavaScript, React, PHP
+- 🌱 I’m currently learning JavaScript, React
 - 📫 radovancipovic@gmail.com